José Antonio Pineda

-Jose Antonio Pineda is a Salvadoran poet, actor and author.
+José Antonio Pineda is a Salvadoran poet, actor and author.
 In interviews Pineda reflects that he was a co-founder of the Straight Theatre in Haight Ashbury in San Francisco in the 1960s.

 Pineda sings mostly rhythm and blues tunes in various bands in South East Asia mostly with 'the beatniks' as Frisco Tony & the Beatniks.
 Neo-beat poet Pineda sometimes combines poetry reading and performance as a blues singer, specializing in American roots music.

 Youth

 Pineda was born in El Salvador, his parents emigrated to the United States.
 His father drove trucks, his mother, a teacher in El Salvador did menial jobs because of lack of language skills.
 His family, two sisters and two brothers lived in an Hispanic neighborhood.

 He attended a local Jesuit school, but was dismissed from it in his final year saying later that 'Jesuits and the Beat poets did not have a symbiotic relationship' further saying later that, 'I defected to the Beat movement.'
 In those days in San Francisco, the Straight Theatre in the Haight area was a central meeting point for artist types, and Pineda acted in small plays, did some Flamenco dancing and was part of the ‘psychedelic scene’.
 'My roots are in alternative culture, in particular the psychedelic underground'.

 Pineda moved to Spain and Madrid in the 1970s to study dance saying later that he 'rediscovered symbolism and surrealism' during that period.
 Eventually moving back to the U.S., he later resided in Southeast Asia, writing, acting and giving readings of his poetry.